Zal0/ZGB/README.md

 <details>
   <summary><strong>Easy makefile support</strong></summary>

-In most cases you just need a small makefile like this
+In most cases you just need a small makefile like this:

 ```
 # Project name must not be empty or contain special characters or spaces
 PROJECT_NAME = ZGB_TEMPLATE

-# Set platforms to build here, spaced separated.
+# Set platforms to build here, space separated.
 (These are in the separate Makefile.targets)
 # They can also be built/cleaned individually: "make gg" and "make gg-clean"
 # Possible are: gb gbc pocket megaduck sms gg
 TARGETS=gb megaduck gg sms